coreshop/CoreShop/docs/03_Development/12_Customers/04_Registration_Types.md

 ### Backend / API
 Plus, if you're going to update a customer by API or Backend, coreshop also checks if your customer entity has unique data.

-> Note: Both checks only applies to non-guests entities!
+> Note: Both checks only apply to non-guest entities!